-Going forward, the ISG will continue to develop specifications that meet the needs of the industry, and maintain its published documents.
+Going forward, ISG NFV will continue to develop specifications that meet the needs of the industry, and maintain its published documents.
 Progress in the industry will be monitored, including feedback from implementation, and the identification of gaps will be addressed.

-to drive convergence on network operator requirements for NFV
+- to drive convergence on network operator requirements for NFV

 The original vision outlined in the joint-operator white paper published in October 2012 was: